 By morning the threads are strung with tiny blue water

-beads, dewy pearls on finest silk as if drop
+beads, dewy pearls on finest silk as if dropped from the

 Something Very Special (Revised)Something Very Special